 In both of these common methods, domestic adoption attorneys terminate birth father rights, ensure compliance with the law of the states involved and finalize the adoption in court.
 At Adoption Planners, our job is to present all of the options to you, create an adoption plan that best protects your interests and then handle all of the details of your adoption.

 At its core, adoption is a legal process.
 Adoption laws must be followed in the state where the birth parents reside and state in which the adoptive parent(s) reside.
 This can be challenging because the laws for how to adopt a baby often conflict between states.
 At Adoption Planners, an Adoption Planners Law Center adoption attorney is involved in every step of your adoption plan.
 This helps ensure that all regulations are followed and that the adoption you wish to pursue is one that will be granted by the judge responsible for overseeing the adoption.

-Each Adoption Planners adoption attorney is licensed to practice law in California and has experience in handling interstate adoptions.
+Each Adoption Planners adoption attorney is licensed to practice law in Texas and has experience in handling interstate adoptions.
 We also work with adoption attorneys across the country who we can integrate into any adoption plan that requires the involvement of an out-of-state adoption attorney.

 As you learn about how to adopt a baby, remember that there are numerous approaches one can take in domestic adoption of infants.
 The ultimate goal of Adoption Planners is not to push anyone toward a generic plan, but to help everyone create a personalized adoption plan that is right for them.
-For more information, click on the link below.